The original do-it-yourself travel guide to Europe SM

 Airline Web Sites

 All airlines have web sites providing schedules and ticket purchase capabilities.
 See the category Airlines for Travel to Europe in the TRAVELERS YELLOW PAGES section of enjoy-europe.com.
-Special deals are always popping up in your email inbox if you put yourself on their email alert lists.
+Special deals are always popping up in your email inbox if you put yourself on email alert lists.
 Many airlines send out a weekly newsletter by email touting their bargains, new routes, and special offers for earning frequent flyer miles, many of which do not require a flight.

 When you search on line use the +/- 1, 2, or 3 day option if you can manage that.
 Fares on adjacent days can be strikingly different.